Friends of Daniel | Friends of Kyra | |

 1.8.3 Open Questions

-13. We can not use a null hypothesis significance test to conclude there is no (meaningful) effect.
+We cannot use a null hypothesis significance test to conclude there is no (meaningful) effect.
 What are some statistical approaches we can use to examine if there is no (meaningful) effect?